Skip to Content

 You can’t go wrong stopping anywhere along the coast that might tempt you.

-clamming in girabaldi on the oregon coast during a road trip with kids.
+Clamming in girabaldi on the oregon coast during a road trip with kids.

 Walk on the beaches or explore one of the many state parks, natural forests, wildlife refuges and marine reserves that dot the coast.
 Each town has a chamber of commerce or visitors center with maps, tide tables and suggestions for local activities.